Baker Wetlands, Audubon Society to celebrate Migratory Bird Day this weekend

 This Saturday, the Baker Wetlands and the Jayhawk Audubon Society will join conservation groups across the globe in celebrating International Migratory Bird Day with an afternoon of avian-inspired activities for all ages.

-The event, slated for noon to 4 p.m. at the Baker Wetlands Discovery Center, 1365 N. 1250 Road, will introduce kids and families to the many migratory species now flocking to the wetlands.
-This spring’s celebration follows another migratory day of activities hosted by the Baker Wetlands last fall, says education coordinator Roger Boyd.
+The event, slated for noon to 4 p.m. at the Baker Wetlands Discovery Center, 1365 North 1250 Road, will introduce kids and families to the many migratory species now flocking to the wetlands.
+This spring’s celebration follows another migratory day of activities that was hosted by the Baker Wetlands last fall, says education coordinator Roger Boyd.

 Climate change — and its impact on migratory species — is another motivating factor for Boyd and his fellow conservationists in highlighting Migratory Bird Day, he says.